bearsyankees/yalewrappd/README.md

 # YaleWrappd
 This is the code powering the site [yalewrappd.com](https://www.yalewrappd.com).
-This site was used by hundreds of Yale students to get a feel for what the campus was listening to.
+This site is used by hundreds of Yale students to get a feel for what the campus was listening to.

 ## Languages/Libraries/Other Tech Used